 - Challenge Is the Academy Trust's performance high enough?
 Why and how is a service provided?
 Do we still require it?
-Can it be delivered differently? - Compare How does the Academy Trust's pupil performance and financial performance compare with all schools and academies? - Consult How does the Academy Trust seek the views of stakeholders about services the academy provides?
-What do parents want? - · Compete How does the Academy Trust secure efficient and effective services?
-Are services of appropriate quality, economic?
+Can it be delivered differently? - Compare How does the Academy Trust's pupil performance and financial performance compare with all schools and academies?

-GOVERNANCE STATEMENT (continued)
+GOVERNANCE STATEMENT (CONTINUED)